 Key Concepts and questions Learning Objective AT1 Learning about religion AT2 Learning from religion Outcomes and Assessment What people inspire us?
-Develop knowledge of Investigate the Reflect on people as sources Pupils can: the religious leaders of significance in at least of inspiration in their own Recall they key events in Why are these people the world two religions the and other people's lives. religious leaders lives and inspirational? religious leaders locally, understand why their - Understand the position nationally and globally Reflect on how these people example are still followed Who do religious people in the local community and their relationship to influence us and others in by believers today regard as inspirational? of religious leaders and their followers. the ways they lead their lives other members of the and their values and Identify the similarities and Why were their lives of community. aspirations differences in these such significance?
-Invite a religious leader leaders' lives To be able to identify into school and learn What did they do and why women and men from a about their role and Understand the was it important? variety of cultures and work in the local importance of times who are regarded community. inspirational people can How do people follow their as inspirational by be to our own and other example today? people today. peoples' lives
+Develop knowledge of the religious leaders of Investigate the significance in at least Reflect on people as sources of Pupils can: Recall they key events in religious Why are these people inspirational? the world Understand the position two religions the religious leaders locally, nationally and inspiration in their own and other people's lives. leaders lives and understand why their example are still followed by believers today Who do religious people regard as inspirational? in the local community of religious leaders and other members of the globally and their relationship to their followers.
+Reflect on how these people Identify the similarities and differences in these leaders' lives Why were their lives of such significance? community.
+To be able to identify Invite a religious leader influence us and others in the ways they lead their Understand the importance of inspirational people can be to our What did they do and why was it important? women and men from a variety of cultures and times who are regarded into school and learn about their role and work in the local lives and their values and aspirations own and other peoples' lives How do people follow their example today? as inspirational by people today. community.